AM Technical Profile: WGYV

 During the mid-2010's, the station was doing Talk again, with Black Gospel and preaching on the weekends.
 That gave way to Classic Hits in May 2016.

 It was announced in January 2020 that Florida-panhandle based WTJT would begin simulcasting on WGYV on 7 January.
-WTJT is a noncommercial religious broadcaster in the Crestview area.
+WTJT is a noncommercial religious broadcaster in the Crestview area and was also being simulcast on Williamson's WKWL in Florala.
+It left the simulcast for a different format in May 2024 and it's unclear if this station is still doing religious programming or has transitioned to something else.